 Yet while suffering poverty and having fathered at least three illegitimate children, he bought a ticket for Jamaica, where he planned to become a slave driver.
 Was he simply helpless after his farming failures, or was this a cry for help, trying to get pity from others?
 Maybe, but these excuses don’t improve his character much.
 At best, he appears puerile, threatening to participate in what he knows is the worst kind of inhumanity unless others relent.
 At worse, he demonstrates horrendous selfishness: the radical only loves freedom for others when it’s easy for him, but if he needs cash, ethics are rubbish.

 Later, we see cowardice when, based on his political leanings’ logic, he should have acted more forcefully.
 After he gained fortune and fame as a poet, Burns became an exciseman for the government in Dumfries.
 But he was still known for his radicalism, which led to a time when someone accused him of singing a French Revolution song about hanging and burning aristocrats, though he denied this and kept his job after an investigation.
 Then he gave a toast critical of Great Britain’s war with the French Republic: “May our success in the present war be equal to the justice of our cause.”
 Burns wrote a letter to his drinking companions asking them to keep quiet about this so that he wouldn’t lose his job.
 Now, I understand his financial situation, would probably disagree with some of his leanings, and recognize he may have had more nuanced beliefs.
 But if he believed his radicalism, if he thought he saw injustice, should he have used his fame and spoken out more forcefully, even if it meant risking his job?
-Or maybe he should have resigned from his government position, or not squandered his fortune so that he wouldn’t need to put himself in a compromising position.
+Or maybe he should have resigned from his government position, or never taken a government job, or not squandered his fortune so that he wouldn’t need to put himself in what he thought was a compromising position.
 He seemingly wants to appear radical without actually risking anything serious.